cuongmvn/WiremindTest/README.md

 3. Analysis:

     This part is actually very time consuming and with better understanding of the data, I have to come back to step 1 and 2 for better process.

+# What can be done further:

+1. Inspect each train route
+2. Plotting moving average on time series
+3. Do statistical test on the time series
+4. More well designed visualization
+...